 Among the bookshelves in my home and those in my office, I have hundreds and hundreds of books that I cherish.
 They range from science, history and math – to sales, marketing and business – to sports, nutrition and wellness.

 While entire books have impacted me, more than likely it has been a single concept or thought that has stayed with me longest.
-You know, that one “nugget” that makes the while book worth it!
+You know, that one “nugget” that makes the whole book worth it!

 One such nugget came from Jason Fried’s “REWORK” – a business book for people who are sick of business as usual.
 It’s a quick read that I highly recommend.